microsoft/botframework-solutions/docs/_docs/skills/samples/calendar.md

 ### Deployment
 {:.no_toc}
 Learn how to [provision your Azure resources]({{site.baseurl}}/skills/tutorials/create-skill/csharp/4-provision-your-azure-resources/) in the Create a Skill tutorial.

+To use the "FindMeetingRoom" feature, you need follow these steps:
+1. Deploy the Calendar Skill as usual
+2. Configure the setting of your registered app:
+    1. Choose Redirect URL as **https://login.microsoftonline.com/common/oauth2/nativeclient**
+    2. Set the "Treat application as a public client." as **Yes**
+    3. Add Scopes: **Place.Read.All**
+3. Run the deployment script "enable_meetingroom_feature.ps1"
+    1. Provide necessary parameters based on the prompts.
+    2. In Authentication step, use your **User Account** to sign in which can access the meeting room data in the MSGraph.

 ### Supported content providers
 {:.no_toc}